 The Minister of Health and Long-Term Care, The Honourable Dr. Eric Hoskins joined dignitaries, hospital and community leaders at William Osler Health System’s (Osler) Peel Memorial Centre for Integrated Health and Wellness to announce the government’s commitment to fund Phase II of the new outpatient hospital.

 Minister Hoskins also announced funding for an additional 31 temporary beds for Osler’s Brampton Civic Hospital.
-These beds are in addition to the six beds at Brampton Civic and 22 beds at Osler’s Etobicoke General Hospital, which were announced earlier this month to help further support the hospital in the leadup to flu season.
+These beds are in addition to the six beds at Brampton Civic and 22 beds at Osler’s Etobicoke General Hospital, which were announced earlier in November to help further support the hospital in the leadup to flu season.

 “We greatly appreciate the government’s investment in our hospitals and its commitment to ensuring this community has even greater access to the health care services it needs most,” said Varma, Chair, Board Chair, Osler.
 “The funding announced today will allow us to address the growth in patient volumes at Brampton Civic Hospital and is an investment in the future of health care in this community – through the innovation of Osler’s new Peel Memorial Centre for Integrated Health and Wellness.”

 Phase II of Peel Memorial will consist of over 100 new rehabilitation and complex continuing care beds.
 Phase II is an integral part of the long-term planning process to increase inpatient capacity across Osler’s health system.